-DominikBaumann, born on 4th of November, 1992 in Hall, is a racing driver from Austria and a 2016 Blancpain GT Series champion.
+DominikBaumann, born on November 4, 1992 in Hall, is a racing driver from Austria and a 2016 Blancpain GT Series champion.

 Start of the career in karting

 Baumann began his racing career in karting, at the age of 11 and in his second season he became a champion of Tyrol region.
 In 2005, Dominik defended his crown and also entered some international events, competing in DKM and in selected races in Italy.
 He stayed in karting until the end of 2008 and he had a considerable success.
 In 2008, he qualified for the Karting World Championship in the senior KF2 class and also became the first Austrian driver who attended Innsbruck Sport Academy.

 Dominik Baumann - 2016 Blancpain GT Series champion

 After graduating in karting, Baumann moved to Formula ADAC.
 He spent two years in the series but without too much success.
 In 2009, he finished 12th in the Drivers’ championship while in 2010 he moved up to the 7th position.

 Since 2011, Dominik is racing sports cars that suit him much better.
 Baumann won the FIA GT3 European Teams’ Championship driving for Heico Motorsport.
 He was 4th in the Drivers’ championship driving alongside Brice Bosi and he scored one victory at Slovakiaring.